bakx/ServerProtection/Readme.md

-# What is Service Protect?
+# What is Server Protect?
-Service Protect monitors various system resources to detect brute force login attempts.
+Server Protect monitors various system resources to detect brute force login attempts.
+It's using a plugin architecture and comes with the following plugins.

 ## Sites
-It's using a plugin architecture and comes with the following plugins.
+To support attacks on a complete server park, Server Protect communicates through the SP.API project.
+This allows system administrators to protect multiple servers simultanously when an attack is detected.

+For a live attack overview, as well as various statistics the SP.Overview project can be used.
+This project is not mandatory.

 ### SP.API
 The API project contains the database that's used to store all data related to the project.
 It's essential for the Core project to operate.